 The monies raised from all the sales of players allowed the building of a new training ground and the club were awarded FA youth academy status.
 Gradi missed the start of the 2007-08 season to undergo heart surgery, but returned in October until the end of the season before handing on the reigns to first team coach Steve Holland.

-Crewe Alexandra will play in the Football League One in the 2014-15 season.
+Crewe Alexandra will play in the EFL League Two in the 2017-18 season.